ishayanabad/TeamSpeak-Log-Via-Telegram-Plugin/README.md

 - `%bm` - Ban message
 - `%t` - Time

-Example message template for `MoveMSG`:
+Example message for `MoveMSG`:
 ```
 User %a moved to channel %c.
 IP: %i, Ping: %pi, Packet Loss: %pc, Country: %co, UID: %u, Database ID: %d
 ```

 ## Usage

-Once configured, the plugin will automatically start monitoring the specified events and send the corresponding messages to your Telegram channel.
-You'll get real-time updates about the activities happening on your TeamSpeak server, facilitating better management and response.
+Once configured, the plugin will monitor specified events and automatically send notifications to the configured Telegram channel, providing real-time updates on your TeamSpeak server's activities.

 ## Contribution

 Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
+If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.

 ## License